AcademySoftwareFoundation/rez/README.md

 packages.
 The commands from these packages are concatenated and evaluated, resulting in a configured environment.
 Rez is able to configure environments containing hundreds of packages, often within a few seconds.
-Resolves can also be saved to file, and when reevaluated later will reconstruct the sme environment once more.
+Resolves can also be saved to file, and when re-evaluated later will reconstruct the same environment once more.

 ## Examples

-Here is an example which places the user into a resolved shell containing the requested packages:
+This example places the user into a resolved shell containing the requested packages:

     ]$ rez-env requests-2.2+ python-2.6 'pymongo-0+<2.7'